EilRoviSoft/AloneCompiler/res/amasm_features.md

 ## Simple operands

-Doesn'type require any operands other than instruction's name
+Doesn'type require any operands other than instruction'sizes name

 ```asm
 mov32 %lox, 2;